devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Streams

+Streams (Dart Team 2019b) are to Future what Iterables are to synchronous data types (Google LLC 2019d).

 ### Yield

 ## Side Note on Communication with the Web

-I just wanted to end this chapter with showing you how the API Repository of Wisgen actually looks like and give some input of why it looks the way it does:
+I just wanted to end this chapter with showing you how the API Repository of Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:

 ``` dart
 import 'dart:convert';